MC's introduction

 With all the mergers, upsizing, downsizing, and capsizing going on at the moment it is timely that we give ourselves a little booster today.

-He has written 7 books, 12 CD albums and an online training system.
-As a mark of his generous character he gives all the sales proceeds to the Commonwealth Bank and his long list of creditors.
+He has written 10 books, audio albums, and online training systems.
+As a mark of his generous character, he gives all the sales proceeds to the Commonwealth Bank and his long list of creditors.

-He's been Christine's husband for 38 years.
-They have four children and three grandchildren.
+He’s been Christine’s husband for 45 years.
+They have four children and five grandchildren.